Duplantis beats Warholm: Rewatch the unique 100m showdown!

 It was tight, and both fought hard, but Duplantis was fast off the blocks and first to cross the 100m mark at 10.37s.
 Duplantis even gave a look over to Warholm as he crossed the finish line.
 While he didn't win, Warholm set a personal best for himself at 10.47s.

 The Swede, visibly elated after the race, expressed his joy, saying, "I'm pretty fired up!
 How can I not be?
 Just stop playing!
-Stop playing with me," savoring the moment of victory.
+Stop playing with me," savouring the moment of victory.

 Warholm, renowned for his blistering pace in the 400m hurdles, was gracious in defeat, praising his rival and friend.
 “You know what?
 I’ve got to give it to Mondo.
 He beat me today fair and square,” Warholm remarked.
 “It was a great race, and he was out of the blocks fast."